I’m going to agree with them on this one and I’m pretty sure you’ll feel the same way once you give this old-fashioned apple dessert a try.

 - Pat dough around apple to cover it completely.

-- Fasten edges securely o to[p of apple.
+- Fasten edges securely o top of the apple.

 - Place dumplings 1 inch apart in a greased baking pan.